 What I wanted to find out is: Can keto be done in a healthy way?
 In a way that doesn’t compromise your health and hormonal balance in the long run?
 That is sustainable and not socially awkward?

 And to do that, I turned to my friend and colleague who is also a women’s hormone expert, doctor, and researcher I deeply respect – Dr. Anna Cabeca.
-She wrote the below article for our Hormones Balance community.
-She’s also the author of the upcoming The Hormone Fix – you can preorder it on Amazon now.
+She wrote the below article for our Hormones Balance community, and she’s also the author of the The Hormone Fix – you can order it on Amazon now.

 Dr. Cabeca has worked with women and men over the past decade, focused specifically on improving hormone balance.
 She has found that ketogenic diets do provide enormous health and fat-burning benefits.
 But, she has also found that the benefit of keto – is the ketosis component and we have to incorporate key lifestyle and nutrition practices that get us there healthfully.